NOW AVAILABLE – CLICK TO WATCH

 How To Use a Percussion Massager For Plantar Fasciitis

 In the later years of your life, from ages 40 – 60, you may experience the discomforting agony of plantar fasciitis.
 Many activities, like long-distance running, dancing, and tennis to name a few, can trigger this sharp pain in your foot that immobilizes you for a short period of time.

 You don’t need to rush to an orthopedic doctor right away.
 The Quantum Percussion Massager by Spectral Body can give you fast-acting relief if it is used correctly.

 What is Plantar Fasciitis?

 Plantar fasciitis is described by many as a very painful condition caused by inflammation within the bands of tissue that link your heel to your toes.

 The symptoms of this injury include pain in the bottom of the foot at the very center of your heel bone.
-Many claim that it always feels worse when waking up in the morning when you jump out of bed and take the first step of the day.
+Many claims that it always feels worse when waking up in the morning when you jump out of bed and take the first step of the day.

 If you go to a doctor, they can usually determine the condition by examining your feet for tender areas.
 Usually, a doctor will be able to judge right away and it is rare for an X-Ray to be required (unless they have a reason to believe that it could be a stress fracture to the bone or pinched and compressed nerves).

 Who gets Plantar Fasciitis?

 There are many types of people that can be vulnerable to plantar fasciitis.
 Some people who are prone to get this afflictive foot injury include:

 People from ages 40 – 60.
 So all of you Baby Boomers are likely going to experience this inevitable pain at least once in your lifetime.
 Think of a tire on the road, after so many miles you are bound to experience a flat.
 The human version of a flat tire is plantar fasciitis, no only because it is painful but also because it is only temporary and can be fixed.